 Degrease Fin-Fan Coolers

 Next, is the chemical cleaning of the oils in the fin-fan coolers.
 This is achieved through utilizing FQE Fin-Fan Degreaser.

 At the same time, the water-cooled exchangers will use FQE Scale-Solv to remove the water-born scale contaminants.

 Last, the degassing of the separators, fractionator and other associated separator equipment may begin.
-By using FQE LEL-V the equipment is decontaminated of the harmful LEL vapors present.
+By using FQE LEL-Vapor the equipment is decontaminated of the harmful LEL vapors present.